 The Government does not currently provide mandatory water efficiency targets to be met in colleges.
 However, a number of voluntary targets are available, and a consultation by the Department for Communities and Local Government (DCLG) has been released in December 2006, seeking views on proposals to set minimum standards for water efficiency in new dwellings, and new business premises in England and Wales (DCLG, 2006b).

 Some of the available benchmarks for water efficiency are as follows:

-- The Watermark projects benchmarks developed in 2003, were based on self reporting questionnaires from offices in the public sector.
-Benchmarks representing 'average' and 'best practice' were developed of 0.62m/m/year and 0.40m/m/year. - BREEAM office assessment tool uses three ranges to assign credits based on predicted annual water consumption per person per year in non-domestic buildings, based on a standard procedure.
+- The Watermark projects' benchmarks developed in 2003, were based on self reporting questionnaires from offices in the public sector.
+Benchmarks representing water use for 'average' and 'best practice' were developed of 0.62m/m/year and 0.40m/m/year. - BREEAM office assessment tool uses three ranges to assign credits based on predicted annual water consumption per person per year in nondomestic buildings, based on a standard procedure.
 The lower the water consumption, the higher is the number of credits achieved.
+For more information refer to guide 'How to conserve water in further education colleges'.